eventide-project/docs/user-guide/consumers.md

 - Messages are retrieved in batches whose size can be configured
 - When there are no messages retrieved the consumer polls the message store
 - The polling interval is configurable
+- A consumer can be configured with a _condition_ that filters the messages retrieved

 ## Consumer::Postgres Module